harpreet-ka/90DaysOfDevOps/2023/day04/README.md

-# Day 4 Task: Basic Linux Shell Scripting for DevOps Engineers.
+# Day 4 Task: Basic Linux Shell Scripting for DevOps Engineers. (done)

 ## What is Kernel